Donald Collier: Fieldwork

 After finishing his undergraduate degree in 1933, Donald Collier became a field assistant with the Museum of Northern Arizona.
 He performed archaeological survey work at Tsegie and Skeleton Mesa with the First Rainbow Bridge Monument Valley Exhibition.
 In 1935 he received ethnological field training among the Kiowa with the Laboratory of Anthropology in Santa Fe, New Mexico.
 His fieldwork in Andean archaeology got its start in 1937 when he worked with Peruvian archaeologist Julio C. Tello at the behest of prominent anthropologist Alfred L. Kroeber with whom Collier studied at UC Berkeley.
 Collier and Tello did survey and excavation work in Casma Valley in Peru and Collier later returned there for additional archaeological work in 1956.

-Following a project on the upper Columbia River in Washington (state), Collier’s work took him to Ecuador from 1941 to 1942.
+Following a project on the upper Columbia River in Washington, Collier’s work took him to Ecuador from 1941 to 1942.
 He worked with John Victor Murra to identify Chavin culture sites.
 In 1946, he became a part of the Viru Valley Project “a cutting edge cooperative undertaking at the time, the results of which were to have a profound and long-enduring effect on the interpretation of Peruvian prehistory”.
 The research he did for the project, during which he undertook archaeological survey work with Gordon Willey, served as the basis for his Ph.D. dissertation.